MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/5-testformat.md

 ### Optional Diagnostics file with *".diagnostics"* extension

-The optional diagnostic file contains a list of Command Text that gets generated when an M Query is folded.
+The optional diagnostic file contains a list of Command Text that get generated when an M Query is folded.
 Use it for regression testing of Query folding.

 *Example for a diagnostic file [Ex: SnowflakeFirstNTestSettings.diagnostics]:*